-NOTE: If you cannot obtain the documentation required within 31 calendar days, send the enrolment form to your employer immediately and then send the required documentation when it becomes available.
+IMPORTANT!
+If you cannot obtain the documentation required within 31 calendar days, send the enrolment form to your employer immediately and then send the required documentation when it becomes available.

 Life Changing Event Who Can be Added?
-Documentation Required Marriage or Common-Law Partnership Judge, Spouse, and Dependent Children Copy of the marriage certificate/statement or the Statutory Declaration of Common-Law Partner .
-IMPORTANT: The addition of a common law spouse can only be made within 31 calendar days following one year of cohabitation.
-Birth or Adoption Judge, Spouse, and Dependent Children Copy of the birth certificate or the sealed signed adoption documents.
-Divorce or Separation Judge and DependentCopy of the divorce judgement or the separationChildrenagreement.
-Death of a SpouseJudge and Dependent ChildrenCopy of the death certificate.
-Copy of the death certificate.
+Documentation Required 1.
+Marriage 2.
+Common-Law Partnership Judge, Spouse, and Dependent Children Copy of the marriage certificate/statement.
+The Statutory Declaration of Common-Law Partner.
+IMPORTANT!
+The addition of a common law spouse can only be made within 31 calendar days following one year of cohabitation.
+1. Birth 2.
+Adoption Judge, Spouse, and Dependent Children Copy of the birth certificate.
+Copy of the sealed signed adoption documents.
+1. Divorce 2.
+Separation Judge and Dependent Children Copy of the divorce judgement.
+Copy the separation agreement.
+Death of a Spouse Judge and Dependent Children Copy of the death certificate.
 Initial Post-Secondary Enrolment Dependent Children Applies to the student's initial enrolment in post-secondary education.
 Proof of full-time enrolment in an accredited post-secondary institution.
-Involuntary Loss of Judge, Spouse, and Coverage Dependent Children Applies to Health, Travel, and Dental coverage only.
+Involuntary Loss of Coverage Judge, Spouse, and Dependent Children Applies to Health, Travel, and Dental coverage only.
 Proof of termination of similar coverage from employer or insurance provider (including date coverage terminated, description of coverage and confirmation of who was covered).
 Obtaining of Government Health Insurance (e.g., Medicare) Judge, Spouse, and Dependent Children Proof of acceptance for Government Health Insurance - eligibility confirmation letter which includes the effective date of coverage.